slott56/NMEA-Tools/README.rst

 Download NMEA-Tools.

-You *can* install it.
+You *can* install ``nmeatools``.
 It's doubtful, however, that it does exactly what you want.
 Since you're going to tinker, it's best to work directly in the repository that you forked from Git Hub.

 ::

-    export PYTHONPATH=/path/to/NMEA-tools/nmeatools
+    export PYTHONPATH=/path/to/NMEA-tools

 More Information